 As an older adult, you may have specific needs after a disaster.
-Use the information on this page to take simple, low-cost steps that help you get better prepared.
+Use the information on this page to assess your needs and take simple, low-cost steps that help you get better prepared.

-- Know what disasters could affect your area, which could call for an evacuation, and when to shelter in place.
+- Know what disasters could affect your area, which could call for an evacuation, and when to shelter in place, and plan what you need to do in both cases.

 - Keep a NOAA Weather Radio tuned to your local emergency station and monitor TV and radio for warnings about severe weather in your area.